What is a Diagnostic Odyssey?

 Navigating a diagnostic odyssey

-For many families navigating their child’s diagnostic odyssey can be a long and painful process.
+For many families, navigating their child’s diagnostic odyssey can be a long and painful process.
 Trying to find answers to why their child presents with specific features and health conditions and trying to understand which genetic condition may be causing them can be a difficult, time consuming, and expensive process that takes its toll on the whole family.

 A rare disease diagnosis can be difficult to reach.
-Through the course of their diagnostic journey, families may find themselves passed from doctor to doctor, from specialist to specialist, and still at the end of it be no wiser about why their child is sick and how they can help them.
+Through the course of their diagnostic journey, families may find themselves passed from doctor to doctor, from specialist to specialist, and at the end of it are often no wiser about why their child is sick and how they can help them.
 Numerous clinic visits, hospital stays, and tests that still seem to provide no definite answer make the diagnostic odyssey a traumatic one for many families as they attempt to manage a child’s symptoms without knowing their cause and the best way to manage them.